Here’s Why Folkestone Is Kent’s Rising Seaside Star

 EAT

 Folkestone, especially in the summer months, is full of places to eat.
-But, for particularly fabulous fish, try Rocksalt, a restaurant owned by chef Mark Sergeant and local entrepreneur Josh de Haan.
+But, for particularly fabulous fish, try Rocksalt, a restaurant owned by local entrepreneur Josh de Haan.
 Perched on the side of the old harbour, its plate-glass walls (and in the summer, its terrace) offer diners a grandstand view of the comings and goings of a working port, trawlers, yachts, motorboats and the odd Border Force cutter.
 The combination of great food, friendly service, and endless eye-catching activity beyond is an unbeatable combination.
 Before lunch, nip to The Harbour Inn, a fine, old, weather-boarded pub on the quayside, for a pint.

 Rocksalt terrace overlooking the sea